Is your nose constantly dripping? Acupuncture can help you!

 The first organ involved in and affected by this external wind invasion is the lungs, the nose being the upper opening of the lungs from where external air enters the lungs and is distributed to the entire body.

 There are also internal factors connected to the lungs.
-When qi (to go to the article about qi click here) of the lungs is weak, and an external pathogen invades, there is nothing that can protect the body and expel the invader, resulting in a blockage that leads to blocked nasal passages.
+When the qi of the lungs is weak, and an external pathogen invades, there is nothing that can protect the body and expel the invader, resulting in a blockage that leads to blocked nasal passages.
 Lung qi movement is disturbed, leading to sneezing and fluid retention (a runny nose with clear fluid).
 Yet there is another internal weakness which is also related to the lungs.
 When the body’s immune system is not strong enough to repel invaders from the body, disease occurs.

 According to Chinese medicine, the lungs and spleen are closely related to the body’s immune system, and therefore their weakness can lead to immune deficiency.
 At times we may see people who suffer from allergic rhinitis due to an improper diet which is directly correlated to the weakening of the digestive system and the organ that heads it – the spleen.
 This state of affairs is very common in the Western world, due to the dietary habits of eating cold and oily/fatty foods.
 Cold foods such as fresh vegetables, dairy products, large quantities of sweets (sugar, chocolate and processed foods) all damage and weaken the spleen.